johnduffymsc/PHAS0100Assignment2/README.md

 It is important to note that where tradjectories cross, this occurs at different times for each pedestrian, so the pedestrians do not actual collide.

+Wrapping off the "end of the world" is evident in the pedestrian tradjectories.

 ### Application sfmPartBSection6dApp

+This application generates output data for the dynamics of 10 Targeted pedestrians moving in a corridor under the influence of the Pedestrian-Destination, Pedestrian-Border (top and bottom corridor borders) and Pedestrian-Pedestrian forces.

+The 10 pedestrians are generated at random starting points in a box x = [0, 2] and y = [4, 6], moving in a positive x direction, targeting the mid-point of the opposite wall.

+The application is run and visualised in a similar manner as previously described.

+A sample PNG image with description is provided below for a timestep of 0.25s and a run time of 15s.

 ![](sfmPartBSection6dApp.png)

+As can be seen from the plot, the force that dominates initially is the Pedestrian-Pedestrian repulsive force which causes the pedestrians to move away from each other, before settling on to relatively stable tradjectories towards the target.

 ### Application sfmPartBSection6eApp

+This application generates output data for the dynamics of 10 Targeted pedestrians and 10 Directional pedestrians moving in a corridor under the influence of the Pedestrian-Destination, Pedestrian-Border (top and bottom corridor borders) and Pedestrian-Pedestrian forces.

+The 10 Targeted pedestrians are generated at random starting points in a box x = [0, 2] and y = [4, 6], moving in a positive x direction, targeting the mid-point of the opposite wall.

+The 10 Directional pedestrians are generated at random starting points in a box x = [48, 50] and y = [4, 6], moving in a negative x direction.

+The application is run and visualised in a similar manner as previously described.

+A sample PNG image with description is provided below for a timestep of 0.25s and a run time of 15s.

 ![](sfmPartBSection6eApp.png)

+As can be seen from the plot, the force that dominates initially is the Pedestrian-Pedestrian repulsive force which causes the pedestrians to move away from each other, before settling on to relatively stable tradjectories.

 ### Application sfmPartBSection7aApp